daos-stack/daos/docs/user/spark.md

 Then replicate `daos-site.xml`, `core-site.xml`, `yarn-site.xml` and
 `capacity-scheduler.xml` to other nodes.

-#### Known Issues

-If you use Omni-Path PSM2 provider in DAOS, you'll get connection issue in Yarn container due to PSM2 resource not being released properly in time.
-The PSM2 provides has known issues with DAOS and is not supported in production environments.

 ### Tune More Configurations

 If your DAOS URI is the non-UNS, you can follow descriptions of each